EtomicCheese/animated-items-resources/README.md

 # Hello

-This is a test init as I figure out how on earth git works
+This is the place where I host some assets for my modrinth page [Animated Items](https://modrinth.com/resourcepack/animateditems).

+Made by Etomic